 3. Healthcare

-Prognosis of disease outbreaks, individualized patient care.
+Forecasting of disease outbreaks, individualized patient care.

-4. Production and logistics
+4. Production and Logistics

-5. Human resources
+5. Human Resources

-Predicting employee turnover, improving the recruiting process.
+Predicting employee turnover, improving the recruitment process.

 ⚙️ The synergy of real-time monitoring and predictive analytics